StassijnsSam/Formations/README.md

 # Conclusion
 I am very happy with what I have been able to achieve.
-There was no real research or implementations of drawable formations that I have found online, which gives me the feeling I was able to do something more unique.
-This also made it so a lot of this project was trial and error with minor changes.
+As there wasn't any real research on ,or implementations of, drawable formations that I could find online, I have the feeling I was able to do something more unique.
+As a result, there was much trial and error involved in this project.
-I am planning on adding to this project in the future.
+I am planning to keep working on this project in the future.

 # Sources
 [Splines in Unreal Engine](http://jollymonsterstudio.com/2020/05/13/unreal-engine-c-fundamentals-using-spline-components/)